flwidmer/ultimate-profile-builder/readme.txt

 * Administrator can either allow password to be sent automatically or user defined.
 * Password strength is displayed graphically during registration.
 * Show captcha during registration.
+* Administrators can allow users to login using their Facebook profiles.
 * After login, user the option to go straight to profile page.
 * Users can edit their profile anytime.
 * Profile Image: Image associated with the corresponding user.